• Skip to primary navigation

 Variations

 Cranberry sauce, in it's simplest form, can be made with just cranberries and sugar.
-Anything extra is there to add flavor.
+Anything extra is there for flavor.
 Try adding some of these extras next time you make cranberry sauce:

 Orange juice - Substitute half the listed water with orange juice for added citrus flavor.